 How can you get the most out of your influencer marketing budget?

-For instance, Daniel Wellington picks up one photo every day and share it with #DWPickoftheDay hashtag.
+For instance, Daniel Wellington picks up one photo every day and shares it with #DWPickoftheDay hashtag.

 Image via Instagram

-You should consider all of the factors we’ve discussed above to determine the cost involved in running your influencer marketing campaign.
+You should consider all of the factors we’ve discussed above to determine the cost involved makes sense in running your influencer marketing campaign.

 Which other factors can affect the cost of influencer marketing?
 Please share your views in the comments section below.